 Through this program, the participants will be exposed to hiking as an activity they can continue throughout their lifetime.
 They will have the skills to hike safely and will have achieved an extraordinary goal by hiking to the summit of Mt.
 Mitchell.

-7 - One Hour long classroom style educational programs on topics ranging from nutrition and healthy food preparation to environmental education and protection.
+- Hour long classroom style educational programs on topics ranging from nutrition and healthy food preparation to environmental education and protection.

 The classroom educational programs will be held in the GEA Training Center located at 517 Laurens Court, Camden SC.
 Guest lecturers and experts in various fields including health and nutrition, ecology, the environment, and biology will present monthly programs to the participants.